bowers-illinois-edu/generalization/Manuscript/apsa_paper.md

 planting trees, coaching families, or free public transit using strong research transparency and integrity practices combined with coordinated studies, should the policy makers in City A now have an easier time making decisions than they did before these developments?

-# What about politics?
+# Challenges in the use of coordinated studies by policy makers

 Yes.
 The evidence in the hands of the policy makers in City A is certainly more useful if it arrives from the kinds of processes just described.
 Yet, the